Photos

 short formal bio

 Brendon Randall-Myers is a Brooklyn-based composer and guitarist working at various intersections of rock, experimental, theater, and classical music.
 His work has received support from the Jerome Foundation, New Music USA, New York State Council for the Arts, Chamber Music America, and the Foundation for Contemporary Arts, and been performed by the Bang on a Can All-Stars, the Chicago and Omaha Symphonies, Dither, and Friction Quartet.
-Brendon co-leads math rock band Marateck and multimedia avant-rock ensemble Invisible Anatomy, is a member of the Glenn Branca Ensemble, and performs regularly with avant-electric guitar quartet Dither.
+Brendon co-leads experimental metal band Scarcity, and is a member of electric guitar quartet Dither and the Glenn Branca Ensemble.
 He has performed in clubs, concert halls, and basements around the world, including the Barbican Theatre (London), the Kennedy Center (Washington, D.C.), and the Forbidden City Concert Hall (Beijing).

 artist statement